 On October 1st, the House of Representatives voted to approve the revised HEROES Act 2.0 stimulus bill.
 It is not yet law and still needs to be negotiated by the U.S. Senate.

 Here are 5 things you need to know when comparing each proposal, and how they stack up to March’s CARES Act:

 An additional $30 billion has been allocated to the Payroll Protection Program and it allows second loans to small businesses with fewer than 200 employees that have also experienced a 25% reduction in quarterly revenue.
 New terms exclude publicly traded firms from eligibility and limits are placed on businesses with more than one physical location.

 2) Liability Shield

-While the HEALS act does not address a liability shield, the HEROES Act would create a 5-year liability shield to prevent schools, businesses, and hospitals from being sued over coronavirus-related issues.
-While this might protect institutions, it may also hurt citizens and is currently a point of contention in debates.
+The HEROES Act 2.0 does not address a liability shield.
+The original HEROES Act created a 5-year liability shield to prevent schools, businesses, and hospitals from being sued over coronavirus-related issues.

 3) Employee Retention Tax Credit